nicosantangelo/hangouts-chrome-notifications/README.md

 ## Configuration

-Both types of notification can be disabled from the options page.
-Furthermore the extension recognizes when notifications are muted from Hangouts (or a single convesation is muted).
+Both types of notifications can be disabled from the options page.

+The extension also recognizes when notifications are muted from Hangouts (or a single convesation is muted), lets you mute all notifications except for certain users and more!